'Chaos ... coming our way' - Top quotes from the Democratic presidential debate

 CHARLESTON, S.C.
 (Reuters) - Democratic presidential front-runner Bernie Sanders came under attack from his rivals on Tuesday as seven candidates competing to take on U.S. President Donald Trump in November debated in Charleston, South Carolina.

-Here are quotes from the televised event ahead of the state’s primary election on Saturday and next week’s Super Tuesday contests in 14 states:

 “Bernie and I agree on a lot of things, but I think I would make a better president than Bernie,” the U.S. senator from Massachusetts said.
-“And the reason for that is that getting a progressive agenda enacted is going to be really hard, and it’s going to take someone who digs into the details to make it happen.
+“And the reason for that is that getting a progressive agenda enacted is going to be really hard, and it’s going to take someone who digs into the details to make it happen.”

 “We need a president who is going to dig in and actually do the hard work,” she said.
 “I dug in, I did the work and then Bernie’s team trashed me for it.”

-She also reprised her criticism from the last debate of former New York Mayor Michael Bloomberg, a billionaire who has poured more than $500 million into his campaign.

-“I don’t care how much money Mayor Bloomberg has.
-The core of the Democratic Party will never trust him.
-He has not earned their trust.
-I will.
-And the fact that he cannot earn the trust of the core of the Democratic Party means he is the riskiest candidate standing on this stage.”

-The former vice president pointed out Sanders’ voting against the 1993 Brady Bill, which imposed mandatory background checks and waiting periods for gun purchases.
+The former vice president pointed out Sanders’ voting against the 1993 Brady bill that imposed mandatory background checks and waiting periods for gun purchases.

-“Bernie voted five times against the Brady Bill,” Biden said.
+“Bernie voted five times against the Brady bill ... and wanted a waiting period of 12 hours,” Biden said.

 Referring to the 2015 mass shooting at a church near the debate venue, Biden added: “I’m not saying (Sanders is) responsible for the nine deaths, but that man would not have been able to get that weapon with the waiting period.”

-On the African-American vote he has been hoping will score him a win in South Carolina’s primary on Saturday, Biden said: “I’ve worked like the devil to earn the vote of the African-American community, not just here but across the country.

-“The people know me.
-My entire career has been wrapped up in dealing with civil rights and civil liberties.
-I don’t expect anything.
-I plan to earn the vote.
-I’m here to ask.
-I’m here to earn it.
-But, folks, I intend to win in South Carolina, and I will win the African-American vote here in South Carolina.”

-“Vladimir Putin thinks that Donald Trump should be president of the United States and that’s why Russia is helping you get elected, so you lose to him,” Bloomberg said to Sanders, referring to last week’s report that Russia was trying to help the senator from Vermont win the Democratic nomination.
+“Vladimir Putin thinks that Donald Trump should be president of the United States and that’s why Russia is helping you get elected, so you lose to him,” the former New York mayor said to Sanders, referring to a recent report that Russia was trying to help the senator from Vermont win the Democratic nomination.

 Bloomberg warned of dire circumstances for the Democratic Party if Sanders became the 2020 nominee.